 Federación de Alcaldes Pedaneo (2023)—A Pennsylvania consultancy named Federación de Alcaldes Pedaneo (“FDAP”) provided advice on geopolitical issues to a foreign candidate and foreign individual.
 FDAP submitted a partial Registration Statement under FARA (omitting organizational bylaws required under Exhibit C) and then failed to file subsequent Supplemental Statements.
 The Department of Justice sent FDAP multiple letters, a Deficiency Notice, and finally a Non-Compliance Notice without receiving a substantive response.
 The Department then filed a civil enforcement action in federal district court to compel FDAP’s compliance with FARA’s filing obligations.
 The court entered a default judgment after FDAP did not respond to the Department’s suit.

-Steve Wynn (2022)—The Department of Justice sued casino mogul and Trump associate Steve Wynn to compel him to register under FARA as an agent of the People’s Republic of China.
+- Steve Wynn (2022)—The Department of Justice sued casino mogul and Trump associate Steve Wynn to compel him to register under FARA as an agent of the People’s Republic of China.
 In October 2022, the D.C.
 District Court dismissed the Department’s suit, ruling that based on precedent, the Department could not retroactively require registration after the alleged foreign agent relationship with China had ended.
-The Department has appealed the dismissal.
+The Department appealed the dismissal, but a D.C.
+Circuit panel affirmed the District Court’s ruling.

 -